 Patients live well with BIOTRONIK therapies.
 Nonetheless, their underlying disease usually persists.
 For a long time, the general medical consensus was that patients needed to take it easy so as not to strain the heart.
 Nowadays we know, however, that targeted exercise is good for you and can reduce symptoms.
 Patients should lead healthy, active daily lives.
 You can exercise and play sports with an implanted heart device.

 Contact For Patients

 BIOTRONIK SE & Co.
 KG

 Ask your Doctor

 Your physician will help you develop an exercise program tailored to your needs and abilities.
 He or she can assess your physical capacities, which are usually much higher than you’d expect, so that you can exercise without any problems.
-Decide together which types of exercise or sports, and at which level, are best for you and that you enjoy.
+Decide together which types of exercise or sports, at which level, are best for you and that you enjoy.
 For high-risk patients, many cities offer cardiac exercise groups where training is medically directed and monitored.

 Endurance Sports Are the Best Option

 Regular exercise strengthens the heart and boosts circulation.
 When you are regularly active, your heart’s performance will increase notably after only a few weeks.
 By pumping more blood through the body with each beat and beating less often, your heart doesn’t have to work as hard.
 Exercise can also increase vessel volume, helping them become more elastic.
 Studies show that moderate endurance sports reduce the risk of heart attack and lower blood pressure.